grafana/loki/docs/sources/clients/promtail/stages/json.md

   # Name from extracted data to parse.
 If empty, uses the log message.
   [source: <string>]

+  # If true then any lines that cannot be successfully parsed as valid JSON objects
+  # will be dropped instead of being sent to Loki.
+  drop_malformed: <bool>
 ```

 This stage uses the Go JSON unmarshaler, which means non-string types like